neo4j/graphql/docs/rfcs/rfc-018-mathematical-operators.md

 ```
 A future investigation on the feasibility of the above will be required in the case there will be a follow-up over this solution.

+#### Overflow
+In cases where a mathematical operation leads to an overflow, then an exception must be raised.

 ## Risks
 - Schema size.